Moyi-Tian/WiNS/README.md

 # WiNS

-This is a test for Git/GitHub at WiNS Collabathon in May 2023.
+This is a test for Git/GitHub at WiNS Collabathon in early May 2023.